parker-riggs/CS4100-Project1/README.md

 # CS4100 Project 1

 CMOS is a simplified plagiarism detector for C programs.
-It follows the same high-level process used by MOSS-style systems:
+It follows the same process used by MOSS style systems:

 1. Tokenize each C source file with Lex/Flex.
 2. Remove unimportant surface differences such as whitespace, comments, literal values, and identifier names.